The moment you realize your stress system is broken

 Environmental techniques: Removing triggers rather than managing symptoms

-You can meditate, think clearly, and set boundaries – but if your environment continuously triggers stress, you are swimming upstream.
-Environmental stress management techniques acknowledge that environment design beats willpower every time.
+Environmental stress management techniques reduce stress by removing the triggers in your surroundings rather than managing your reaction to them, mainly through workspace design and digital boundary setting.
+You can meditate, think clearly, and set boundaries, but if your environment continuously triggers stress, you are swimming upstream.
+Environment design beats willpower every time.
 Instead of trying harder to focus in a chaotic space, you make the space naturally focus-enabling.

 Workspace design for focus